Openmail/cmp/CMP-LOADER.md

 - `gdprApplies`: Booelan: Enable / disable load of the CMP SDK
 - `pubVendorListLocation`: OPTIONAL: location of pub vendor list
 - `globalVendorListLocation`: OPTIONAL: global vendorList is managed by the IAB.
+- `shouldAutoConsent`: OPTIONAL: automatically consent on behalf of the user.

 ### init: callback